NikoMaersk/CSharp-MVVMTemplate/README.md

 - Navigation Service
 - ViewModelBase with implementation of INotifyPropertyChanged
 - Implementation of ICommand
-- Style.xaml for styling in the Views
+- Style.xaml for styling in your Views

 ## Navigation
 To use navigation in your WPF application you'll need to: